-However, due to the fact that banknote usage will be maintained in the medium term, it is necessary to support an optimal balance between the needs of the population and the actual availability of sufficient quantities of ATMs and electronic and payment terminals.
+However, due to the fact that banknote usage is maintained, it is necessary to support an optimal balance between the needs of the population and the actual availability of sufficient quantities of ATMs and electronic and payment terminals.
 Therefore, the Bank of Russia's efforts incentivising the cashless circulation of the national currency will be a business priority.
 At the same time, it is important to ensure the uninterrupted and safe provision of financial services, an increase of public confidence in financial institutions and their services, and an improved product range, pricing, and mental accessibility of financial services for consumers.